How to Use AI to Clean and Normalize Messy Data

 Add a Loop node (ForEach mode) over the array of rows.
 For very large datasets, configure the loop to run in batches of 5-20 records and pass each batch to the AI step in one call - much cheaper than one call per row.

-Step 4: AI Clean with Structured Output
+Step 4: AI Clean with a Response Schema

 Prompt: